 Outlined below are responses to key questions typically asked about the project by both potential survey respondents and universities interested in taking part in the survey in the future.

-24 institutions (from ten countries) have participated or are participating in the Teaching Cultures Survey: Aalborg University (Denmark), Chalmers University of Technology (Sweden), DTU (Denmark), Eindhoven University of Technology (Netherlands), Kings College London** (UK), Leiden University* (Netherlands), Maastrict University** (Netherlands), Norwegian University of Science and Technology (Norway), Pontifical Catholic University of Chile (Chile), Radboud University (Netherlands), Skoltech (Russia)*, SOAS University of London* (UK), TU Delft (Netherlands), University College London** (UCL, UK), University of Amsterdam (Netherlands), University of Auckland (New Zealand), University of Edinburgh* (UK), University of Iceland* (Iceland), Universiti Teknologi Malaysia (Malaysia), University of Twente (Netherlands), Utrecht University (Netherlands), Vrije University Amsterdam (Netherlands), Wageningen University (Netherlands) and Western Sydney University* (Australia).
+Participating universities to date include: Aalborg University (Denmark); Chalmers University of Technology (Sweden); DTU (Denmark); Eindhoven University of Technology (Netherlands); IT:U (Austria); King’s College London (UK); KTH (Sweden); Leiden University (Netherlands); Maastricht University (Netherlands); Norwegian University of Science and Technology (Norway); Pontifical Catholic University of Chile (Chile); Radboud University (Netherlands); SOAS University of London (UK); TU Delft (Netherlands); Universiti Teknologi Malaysia (Malaysia); University College London (UCL, UK); University of Amsterdam (Netherlands); University of Auckland (New Zealand); University of British Columbia (Canada); University of Edinburgh (UK); University of Iceland (Iceland); University of Sydney (Australia); University of Twente (Netherlands); UNSW (Australia); Utrecht University (Netherlands); Vrije Universiteit Amsterdam (Netherlands); Wageningen University (Netherlands).

 The research is primarily funded by the universities participating in the survey.
 Additional support for the initial survey design and set-up was provided by the Royal Academy of Engineering in the UK and 4TU in the Netherlands in 2018/19.

 The research is being undertaken as a collaboration between the participating universities and an external survey team.
-The survey team is being led by Dr Ruth Graham.
-The research forms one element of a wider project – the Advancing Teaching initiative – focused on improving the reward and recognition of university teaching.
+The survey team is led by Dr Ruth Graham.
+The research forms one element of a wider project – the Advancing Teaching initiative – focused on improving the reward of university teaching in academic careers

-In addition to basic demographic information (e.g. gender, post, academic discipline), the survey captures feedback on the attitudes, aspirations and experiences of teaching of the academic population across four themes:
+In addition to basic demographic information (e.g. gender, post, academic discipline), the survey captures academics’ perspectives on how university teaching is supported, valued and rewarded at their institution across four key areas:

 The questionnaire takes around six minutes to complete and is written in English.

-Universities will be given analysed findings derived from their data, rather than the raw data itself.
-They will also receive comparative analysis – looking at their university’s findings against the wider data set of amalgamated findings from across all universities participating in the survey.
-Analysed findings will not contain personal data.
+Participating universities receive analysed findings derived from their own data, together with comparative analysis against the wider amalgamated dataset.
+Analysed outputs do not contain personal data.
 In the aggregated findings provided to universities, care is also taken to maintain anonymity in case individuals may be identifiable by their profile: groups and categories (such as by role, gender or discipline) are collapsed with similar groups where the population size is five or less, or where 100% of participants in a group provided the same response.

 There are two key project outcomes: